shpeutpb/shpeutpb.github.io/README.md

 * Make sure _File > Auto Save_
 * Click on _Run > Start Debugging_ to open `localhost` in browser and see changes
 * Once complete, Copy/Paste edits to `events.html` file on Github
+* AND **Commit changes...**.
+You can also **Create a new branch for this commit and start a pull request.** for edits to be reviewed before being made public.

 > ⚠️ **Note:** `index.html` is the file to the main page.
 Only edit if necessary